 The Queensland Government introduced a waste levy for commercial operators in 2019/2020.
-The increase to the waste levy imposed by the State government will to be charged at \$94.00 per tonne for waste disposed of to landfill for the period 1 July 2024 to 30 June 2025.
+The increase to the waste levy imposed by the State government will be charged at \$97 per tonne for waste disposed of to landfill for the period 1 July 2025 to 30 June 2026.
 This is regulated by and paid to the State government by Council based on the quantity of waste received at Council landfill sites.

 The Queensland Government has committed to implementing the waste levy with no direct impact on households.
+Residential waste disposal charges for 2025/2026 will be offset by a rebate (provided by the Queensland Government) to reduce the direct impact of the levy on households.
 Council is paid advance payments by the State to cover the cost of the levy on domestic waste going to landfills.
+At present, the Waste Reduction and Recycling Regulation 2023 indicates that this rebate will be paid, again, at the beginning of the 2026/2027 financial year.